vishalbhardwaj26/hw-rest-express-nodejs/readme.md

 	* should: to have assertion in testing framework
 	* sinon: provide mocking and spying framework
 	* supertest: to give http call agent; used in integration testing
+* Finally added swagger for documenattain and testing apis
+    * this was adding swagger to existing project so followed [blog](https://github.com/shawngong/Swagger-Node-Express-For-Existing-APIs)